 Pay down your credit card and other high-interest debt

-According to NerdWallet, the average U.S. household carries a credit card balance of nearly $16,000, and credit card interest rates can be as high as 25 percent.
+According to NerdWallet, the average U.S. household carries a credit card balance over $7,000, and credit card interest rates can be as high as 25%.
 While it may seem easier to pay down the smallest balance on your credit cards or loans immediately, in reality, it makes more sense to pay off the balance with the highest interest rate first.
 That way, you’ll pay less overall in interest charges.
 Be sure to make minimum payments on all accounts to avoid fees, working down from the highest-interest accounts to the lowest.
 Use any extra cash to pay down your credit card balances or any other loans, prioritizing those with high interest rates (that is, those with interest rates greater than seven percent).

 Step 2: Make the most of your retirement contributions